Deployment

 }

-Run your package manager's install command inside the apps/web directory:
+Run your package manager's install command from the project root to link the workspace dependency:

 npm install

-Let's import the intantiated prisma client from the database package in the web app.
+Let's import the instantiated prisma client from the database package in the web app.

 In the apps/web/app directory, open the page.tsx file and add the following code: